Equilibrium Solver

 Boundary Conditions

 The solver supports both fixed-boundary (Dirichlet) and free-boundary modes.
-In free-boundary mode, the vacuum field from external coils is computed and matched at the computational boundary.
+In free-boundary mode, the vacuum field from external coils is computed from the circular-filament Green’s function and matched at the computational boundary.
+The free-boundary adapter validates configured coil positions, turns, current limits, flux-control points, X-point targets, and divertor strike-point targets before building the coil set.

 Convergence Criteria